 There's another foyer I adore right now in a gracious Deer Park residence that makes my heart go thumpety-thump.
 The owners - under the guidance of architect Peter Higgins - renovated and restored this century home into a confection of classic contemporary design.
 From the moment one walks into the foyer, one is transported into understated delight.
 It transitions into a centre hall with a gorgeous staircase from which the space plan radiates.
 Here's some pics:

 Don't you love?
 Wanna see the whole place?
-Check out A Bespoke Classic Contemporary Restoration In Deer Park, offered for $2,350,000.
+Check out A Bespoke Classic Contemporary Restoration In Deer Park, which we sold for over asking!

 When it comes to real estate shopping, it's easy to overlook the merits of a foyer.
 After all, there are so many other practical and emotional needs that take priority when your search is on for the 'right place'.
 But at urbaneer.com, we're here to assess and review the little details that make for a great property for your consideration, even when your attention might be appropriately focused elsewhere.
 With over two decades of experience in real estate and design, we're here to guide you from start to finish!